Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 Notice that in the beginning variable CSRSRV!CsrObjectDirectory is initialized to NULL (line **3**) and then used to store a handle of the newly created directory object (lines **44** and **47**).
-Non-NULL CSRSRV!CsrObjectDirectory will imply that the call to _NtCreateDirectoryObject()_ has suceeded and as we shall see in a moment it, indeed, has.
+Non-NULL CSRSRV!CsrObjectDirectory will imply that the call to _NtCreateDirectoryObject()_ has suceeded and, as we shall see in a moment it, indeed, has.

 <div class="env-header">cdb: Checking if NtCreateDirectoryObject("\Windows") succeeded </div>
 {% highlight none linenos %}